-Nearly four million people watched FareShare on BBC’s The One Show to see how we’re helping to support thousands of families in Greater Manchester during the Coronavirus crisis.
+Nearly four million people watched FareShare on BBC’s The One Show to see how we’re helping to support thousands of families during the Coronavirus crisis with food poverty in Greater Manchester.
 It was great to showcase all the hard work of our staff, volunteers and food donor partners.

 FareShare is moving house and we want to do so much more